Close Menu

 Injuries can cause the development of osteoarthritis.
 For example, if you fall and injure your hip, knee, or back, then there is a greater chance of osteoarthritis at the injury site later in life.

 Additionally, overuse of your joints can increase the risk of osteoarthritis.
 For example, if you type at work, you may use your hands constantly.
 Because of constant hand use, you may develop carpal tunnel syndrome and arthritis.
 Additionally, some jobs require repeated knee bending increase the risk for knee arthritis.
-Likewise, jobs that require repeated use of the hands or shoulders, such as factory work, can increase the chances of deterioration in those joints.
+Likewise, jobs that require continuous use of the hands or shoulders, such as factory work, can increase the chances of deterioration in those joints.

 HOW DOES A DOCTOR DIAGNOSE OSTEOARTHRITIS?

-Also, if you have excess fluid in your joints, your doctor may remove some fluid.
+Also, if you have excess fluid in your joints, then your doctor may remove some fluid.
 This is called a joint aspiration.
 Once the fluid is removed, your doctor will examine it under a microscope to rule out other diseases.
 There is no blood test to diagnose osteoarthritis.
 However, your doctor may perform some blood tests in order to rule out other types of medical conditions.

 TREATMENT FOR OSTEOARTHRITIS